-This update to the Programmatic Quality Assurance Project Plan (P-QAPP) has been prepared by Fluor Federal Services, Inc., Paducah Deactivation Project (FPDP) based on the most recent programmatic QAPP, Programmatic Quality Assurance Project Plan (DOE 2015), which was developed in alignment with the Uniform Federal Policy for Quality Assurance Project Plans (UFP-QAPP Manual) guidelines for QAPPs (IDQTF 2005), as updated by the Optimized UFP-QAPP Worksheets guidance (IDQTF 2012).
+This update to the Programmatic Quality Assurance Project Plan (P-QAPP) has been prepared by Fluor Federal Services, Inc., Paducah Deactivation Project (FPDP) based on the most recent programmatic Quality Assurance Project Plan (QAPP), Programmatic Quality Assurance Project Plan (DOE 2016a), which was developed to align with the Uniform Federal Policy for Quality Assurance Project Plans (UFP-QAPP Manual) guidelines for QAPPs (IDQTF 2005), as updated by the Optimized UFP-QAPP Worksheets guidance (IDQTF 2012).
 (NOTE: As in the optimized guidance, the original worksheet numbers are retained but combined per the guidance.)
+Because the initial P-QAPP was developed with 37 worksheets and later migrated to the optimized format, additional information from the initial worksheets has been retained such that the updated P-QAPP contains more detail than called for in the Optimized UFP-QAPP guidance.
 Table 1 in Worksheet #1 provides a crosswalk between the UFP-QAPP and the U.S. Environmental Protection Agency Guidance on Quality Assurance Project Plans, CIO 2106-G-05-QAPP (EPA 2012).

-The UFP-QAPP is a consensus quality systems document prepared by a working group made up of representatives from the U.S. Environmental Protection Agency (EPA), the U.S. Department of Defense (DoD), and the U.S. Department of Energy (DOE).
+The UFP-QAPP is a consensus quality systems document prepared by the Intergovernmental Data Quality Task Force (IDQTF), a working group made up of representatives from the U.S. Environmental Protection Agency (EPA), the U.S. Department of Defense (DoD), and the U.S. Department of Energy (DOE).
 Originally issued in 2005, the UFP-QAPP was developed to provide procedures and guidance for consistently implementing the national consensus standard: American National Standards Institute/American Society of Quality E-4, Quality Systems for Environmental Data and Technology Programs, for the collection and use of environmental data at federal facilities.